rafael-santiago/boojum/doc/MANUAL.md

 about *O(32)*, on a ``64-bit`` cpu it will be *O(64)*.
 Why?

 It is because ``Boojum`` "unwraps" the bits from the value representing the memory segment in a binary tree layout.
-This care ensures an constant time access to all protected segments.
+This care ensures a constant time access to all protected segments.
 This tree is internally called ``allocation tree``.

 You can also draw a conclusion that the maximum allocation tree height is equals to the cpu word size.
 Enough!
-This is the last nerdy ``compsci`` remark that you will see here....
+This is the last nerdy ``compsci`` remark that you will read here....

 Depending on your resources (memory and cpu) it can consume a bunch of memory (and cpu, too).
 Due to it you should only protect small pieces of information and also for